 After what seemed like endless construction growth on apartment complexes all over the Charlotte region, growth is finally expected to start slowing down.

-RentCafe.com just released a new study that examines both national and local trends in the growth of new developments.
-According to the report, construction has been slowing down in 2018, with an estimated 283,000 new units expected to be completed – 11% less than last year on a national level, and 5,169 new units expected for Charlotte this year – 21% less than last year.
+RentCafe.com released a new study that examines both national and local trends in the growth of new developments.
+According to the report, construction slowed down in 2018, with an estimated 283,000 new units completed – 11% less than the year before on a national level, and 5,169 new units completed in Charlotte – 21% less than the year before.

 “Despite this slowdown, the past three years’ total deliveries are projected to pass the 900K mark by the end of this year – the highest since the mid-‘80s.
 Even though construction has helped with the supply, the number of renters is still on the rise, so developers will have to keep up with the demand,” the report also noted.